kedislav/kedislav/README.md

 As I believe you have assumed by now, I love learning.
 I love finding out new interests and throwing myself at them.
 It is one of the things that bring me joy when I do them.
 I'm an avid water drinker, also tea.
 I still can't leave sugar.
 My favorite cake is cheesecake.
 Another curious fact about me?
 I've never been able to sleep face down, I just can't.
 Anyway, besides this monologue here, hope you enjoy.
 I'm fairly new to everything so don't hesitate to offer advice if you have it.

-Languages I know by now; Bash, Python, Swift.
+Languages I know by now; Python, Go, Swift.

-Social Media;
+## Social Media

 - [Twitter](https://www.twitter.com/Kedislav_)
 - [Instagram](https://www.instagram.com/kedislav_)
 - [Medium](https://medium.com/@kedislav)